 Health clearance and emergency contact information submitted to any of the Community College campuses are kept and maintained by the student's home campus through Banner, UH's student information system.
 This information is only made available to staff involved with health clearance for registration purposes, audits, or emergencies.
 Specific medical or health information is strictly kept confidential unless an emergency situation arises whereby this may be shared on a need-to-know basis with those directly involved with caring for the individual.

 Accident (Form 29) or Incident Reports

-An accident report and/or incident report should be completed immediately after an incident by the injured person, instructor, or other College personnel who might have assisted in the emergency.
+An accident report and/or incident report [PDF] should be completed immediately after an incident by the injured person, instructor, or other College personnel who might have assisted in the emergency.
 The original accident or incident report form should be submitted immediately to the Vice Chancellor of Administrative Services (VCAS) for review and handling.
 The VCAS may in turn forward a copy of this report to Human Resources, the appropriate Dean/Division Chair, Safety Officer, Security or Health Office to ensure the proper handling of potential injury claims and resolution of any potential safety issues

 Health Office Records

 If nursing care services are rendered, a health record is made documenting your visit.

 - Your health record is treated in a confidential manner and serves as a means to documents your care and treatment that you received.